March aMUSEment: Herstory

 Women are often marginalized in traditional histories of science.
 In this insider’s tour, we will explore the National Museum of Psychology with a specific focus on “herstory.”
 We’ll share stories of how women were excluded from psychology, as well as how they changed and challenged the field.

-Guided "herstory" tour begins at 6pm and is included with paid admission.
-Regular museum admission rates are discounted to $5 per person for the event.
+Guided "herstory" tour begins at 6pm and is included with admission.
+Museum admission rates are 50% off for the event.
 University of Akron students, faculty, and staff receive free admission with a valid ZipCard.
 The Museum is open until 8 pm, so come early or stay after to explore more on your own.

 Yoga Squared will lead an All-Levels Vinyasa Yoga Class on April 18 at 5:30pm.
 Registration is $10/person, $5 for students with a valid ID, and includes free admission to the museum on April 18 only.
 Feel free to come early and explore the museum or stay after yoga and tour until 8pm.

 Yoga will be held in the beautiful, newly renovated space on the 3rd floor of the Cummings Center in the Institute for Human Science and Culture.
 Please bring your own mat if you have one as there will be a limited number available on site.
 Please be ready to begin at 5:30pm.
 Register online!

 Free parking in Lot 30 (corner of College & Market streets) for all registrants.